Spherically Symmetric Solutions of Multi-dimensional Zero-pressure Gas Dynamics System: Radially symmetric solutions with prescribed mass condition and normal velocity at the origin

 with initial condition

 and boundary condition

-An explicit formula for the solution of this problem is given in \cite{j4} and has the form \eqref{e5.21}.
-The formula \eqref{e5.20}-\eqref{e5.22} is then obtained from the transformation \eqref{e3.1} and \eqref{e5.23}-\eqref{e5.25}.
+An explicit formula for the solution of this problem is given in \cite{j4} and has the form \eqref{e7.21}.
+The formula \eqref{e7.20}-\eqref{e7.22} is then obtained from the transformation \eqref{e2.1} and \eqref{e7.23}-\eqref{e7.25}.

-Now we show that $(u,\rho)$ given by \eqref{e5.20}-\eqref{e5.22} is a solution of \eqref{e5.1} in the region of smoothness.
-This fact follows easily as $(q,p)$ satisfies the system \eqref{e5.7} and the weak form of initial and boundary conditions \eqref{e5.8}-\eqref{e5.11} (see \cite{j4}).
-Also it was shown in \cite{j4}, that $(q,p)$ is a weak solution of \eqref{e5.7} and that the surface of discontinuity of $(u,\rho)$ and $(q,p)$ are same.
-In order to show that $(u,\rho)$ satisfies the Rankine-Hugoniot conditions, we use the corresponding conditions for the system \eqref{e5.7}.
-This follows from \cite{a1,s1} and we give the details here .
+Now we show that $(u,\rho)$ given by \eqref{e7.20}-\eqref{e7.22} is a solution of \eqref{e7.1} in the region of smoothness.
+This fact follows easily as $(q,p)$ satisfies the system \eqref{e7.7} and the weak form of initial and boundary conditions \eqref{e7.8}-\eqref{e7.11} (see \cite{j4}).
+Also it was shown in \cite{j4}, that $(q,p)$ is a weak solution of \eqref{e7.7} and that the surface of discontinuity of $(u,\rho)$ and $(q,p)$ are same.
+In order to show that $(u,\rho)$ satisfies the Rankine-Hugoniot conditions, we use the corresponding conditions for the system \eqref{e7.7} from Theorem $6.2$.

-Consider a solution $(q(r,t),p(r,t))$ of the system \eqref{e5.7} with a discontinuity on the surface $S(r,t)=0$, with $S(r,t)=r-s(t)$.
+Consider a solution $(q(r,t),p(r,t))$ of the system \eqref{e7.7} with a discontinuity on the surface $S(r,t)=0$, with $S(r,t)=r-s(t)$.
 In a neighbourhood of this surface, we assume $(q,p)$ has the form

 where $\bar{q},\bar{p}$ are smooth except on the surface $r=s(t)$, and $e(t)$ differentiable function of $t$.
 The Rankine-Hugoniot condition for $(q,p)$ takes the form